irfanizzath/SmartInternzMicrobeMapper/README.md

 ## Model Architecture

-Microbe Mapper is powered by the InceptionV3 architecture, a deep learning model known for its efficiency in image recognition tasks.
+Powered by the InceptionV3 architecture, a deep learning model known for its efficiency in image recognition tasks.

 ## Usage